blockpilgrim/poc2/project-charter.md

    - Update `initiatives.config.ts` with real GUIDs
    - Test queries return correct data for each initiative

-5. **Step 2 Focus (Shared Types Update):**
+5. **Step 3 Preparation Notes:**
-   - Update the `Lead` interface in `packages/shared/src/types/lead.ts`
-   - Remove obsolete fields (firstName, lastName, priority, etc.)
+   - **IMPORTANT**: Frontend will NOT build until Step 3 is complete
+   - Review `BREAKING-CHANGES-STEP2.md` for complete list of API changes
+   - Use `npm run build:frontend` errors as a checklist of files to update
+   - Consider UX implications of lost fields (phone, address)
-   - Add new fields from tc_everychildlead entity
+   - Opportunity to improve UI with new fields (leadScore, clearer naming)
-   - Update LeadStatus and LeadType enums to match D365 mappings
-   - Ensure type changes are backward compatible where possible
+   - All filtering except search must be removed from UI

 *This charter represents a strategic exploration of decoupled architecture with multi-state initiative support.
 The initiative-based security model is non-negotiable and must be implemented from day one.*